 Over the next five years, The Fair Housing Futures Partnership Board and The Nationwide Foundation will invest £1.2 million in improving the experience of renting for vulnerable tenants in Greater Manchester, by striving to improve housing policy, practice, and options.

 Led by the Fair Housing Futures Partnership Board, we will working with local authorities and organisations across the 10 Greater Manchester boroughs, to find collective solutions to the issues facing vulnerable tenants.

 We’ll identify these issues by gaining a better understanding of Greater Manchester’s private rented sector, through talking to tenants and landlords.
 Identifying solutions to these issues through our Test and Learn Grants programme, we'll help build a private rented sector that works for all.

 Over the next five years Fair Housing Futures will:

 Map the patch

-Mapping the private rented sector will give us an up to date and evidenced understanding of the sector in Greater Manchester.
+Mapping the private rented sector will give us an up-to-date and evidence-based understanding of the sector in Greater Manchester.

 Our Tenants’ Voices programme will engage with tenants and landlords to co-develop effective change.